Mangi-Tungi: At foothill

 There are four temples on the foot of the hill :

 (i) Lord Parshvanath Jain Temple : Main idol of this temple is a 3.8 feet idol Lord Parshvanath in padmasan posture, installed in 1858(V.S.
 1915).
 There is samavsharan temple and in this temple 12 idols are made in stone and 33 idols are made in metal.

 (ii) Lord Adinath Temple : Main idol of this temple is a 2.5 feet idol of Lord Adinath in padmasan posture.
 On left side of the idol is a 2.1 feet tall idols of Lord Vimalnath and on right side is an idol of Chandraprabhu in padmsan posture.

 (iii) Lord Parshvanath Temple : Main idol is a 3.6 feet idol of Lord Parshvanath in padmasan posture, installed in 1813(V.S.
 1870).

 (iv) Sahatrakoot Lotus Temple and Garden : This temple has 1008 Idols.

 Religious organizations

-The Dakshin Bharat Jain Sabha is a religious and social service organization of the Jains of South India.
+The Dakshin Bharat Jain Sabha is a religious and social service organization of the Jains of Southern India.
 The organization is headquartered at Sangli, Maharashtra, India.
 The association is credited with being one of the first Jain associations to start reform movements among the Jains in modern India.
-The organization mainly seeks to represent the interests of the native Jains of Maharashtra (Marathi Jains), Karnataka (Kannada Jains) and Goa.
+The organization mainly seeks to represent the interests of the native Jains of Maharashtra (Marathi Jains), Karnataka (Kannada Jains) and (Ayodhya Jains, Rikabganj) Goa.

 Bhagwan Shri Rishabdev 108 feet Vishalkay Digamber Jain Murti Nirman committee is the main organization responsible for construction of 108 feet tall statue of Lord Rishabhdev at Mangi Tungi.
 The trust is now constructing Nav Grahe Mandir at the foothills of Mangi Tungi.
 Its Panchkalyanak is going on from 1 to 6 February 2017.